 What Dumbbells You Will Need

-It’s best to have a pair of lighter and heavier dumbbells.
+It’s best to have four sets of dumbbells: 2 lighter and 2 heavier sets of dumbbells.
 For example, if you’re a beginner, that would mean a pair of 10-lb and two heavier ones: 20 to 25 lbs.
-A pair of adjustable dumbbells might be best.

 You can also look into a home pull-up bar.
 Having one would allow you to do fun and effective back exercises that build width, thickness, and strength: pull-ups, chin-ups, dead hangs, scapular pull-ups, etc. (1)